davidshepherd7/electric-operator/README.md

       (cons "->" " -> ")
       (cons "=>" " => "))

+Rules for new modes can be added in exactly the same way.
 To use the default rules for a new programming mode use `apply` to add all rules from `electric-operator-prog-mode-rules`:

     (apply #'electric-operator-add-rules-for-mode 'my-new-mode
            electric-operator-prog-mode-rules)